abari212/covid-19/README.md

 One the metrics usded is variogram as a way to detect on how spatial data are related along with the kriging method as an interpolation procedure.
 By analogy the process can be considered as that of a Bayesian approach defining a prior distribution function that is used to generate the a posteriori predictions.
 Kriging is now known as a spatial prediction methodology in the context of spatial data.

-To create maps R module applied to irregularly spaced data where the correlation between geographical locations s is understood to be an exponential function of the distance, was used.
+To create maps R module applied to irregularly spaced data where the correlation between geographical locations is understood to be an exponential function of the distance, was used.
 R is becoming a de facto platform to develop and share mathematical scripts as well as data including spatial data.